 The proposed change and any options should be analysed by all stakeholders that will be affected by the proposal including an impact assessment and risk analysis.

 The change request should be subject to performance qualifications.
 Statistical evaluation of all affected parameters should be performed against the outputs of the process.

 Controlling and maintaining the change is essential to the project's success and newly implemented changes should be assessed at regular intervals to ensure they are running effectively

 Infra Hub apps apply the Lean IT - 5s tool to focus on reducing customer's waste.
-Infra Hub also looks to deliver apps with a focus on continuous improvement by removing the causes of defects (errors) and the variation (inconsistency) in business processes using statistical methods.
-The DMAIC method is a key tool within Six Sigma.
+Infra Hub also looks to deliver apps with a focus on continuous improvement by removing the causes of defects (errors) and the variation (inconsistency) in business processes using statistical methods and the DMAIC tool.
+This is a key method within Six Sigma.